darkwyrm/pyeznacl/README.md

 ## Status

-The module is in alpha.
-Although stable in current usage, APIs may break prior to its first release, so caveat emptor.
+The module is stable and ready for production use.
 Usage information can be found in the USAGE.md file in this repository.

 ## Building